mardigontoler/GenegleAI/README.md

 If ALSA is installed, MIDI files can be used for input rather than realtime human input.
 Find this AI's MIDI port with:

-aplaymidi --list

-and send a MIDI file to the AI with:

-aplaymidi --port <port>
+For synchronization, this program relies on MIDI Clock input.
+It was tested by using JACK to route the MIDI Clock output from Ardour into its input.

 This agent was developed partly in parallel with the project at: https://github.com/fifostack/vic